 The SEC publishes several types of content about enforcement actions.
 Litigation releases announce civil injunctive actions and updates on pending cases.
 Administrative proceedings document disciplinary actions against registered entities and individuals.
 Press releases from the enforcement division cover major cases and settlements.
 All of these are published on sec.gov and indexed by Google.

 The framing in SEC enforcement content is inherently one-sided.
 It describes the agency's allegations and the terms of resolution.
-A settlement is described in terms of the alleged violations and the penalties paid, not in terms of why the respondent agreed to settle without litigation.
-The standard "no admission or denial of wrongdoing" language is present, but it is not the emphasis.
+A settlement is described in terms of the alleged violations and the penalties paid.
+It omits why the respondent agreed to settle without litigation.
+The standard "no admission or denial of wrongdoing" language is present, but it is rarely the emphasis.
 For executives, founders, and finance professionals whose names appear in these documents, the search result looks worse than the underlying facts.

 The people we work with in this situation are across a broad range.
 Some are executives whose companies were involved in SEC matters and who are now building new roles.
 Some are founders who went through an enforcement process during a period of rapid company growth and are now raising a new fund or joining a board.
 Some are financial professionals whose licenses were impacted and who have since rebuilt their practices.